hesam-abouali/qirt-elisa-fed-state-analysis/README.md

 ---

-## 📧 Contact
+## Contact

 **Hesam Abouali**
+[hesam.abouali@uwaterloo.ca]
 Department of Electrical & Computer Engineering
-McMaster University, Hamilton, ON, Canada
+University of Waterloo, Waterloo, ON, Canada

-For questions about:
-- **Code**: Open an issue on GitHub
-- **Data**: Contact via email
-- **Collaboration**: Contact corresponding author

 ---

-## 🙏 Acknowledgments
+## Acknowledgments

-This work was supported by:
-- Canadian Institutes of Health Research (CIHR)
-- Natural Sciences and Engineering Research Council of Canada (NSERC)
+This work was supported by the Canadian Institutes of Health Research (CIHR) and the Natural Sciences and Engineering Research Council of Canada (NSERC).

 ---

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## 🌟 Star This Repository!

-If you find this work useful, please ⭐ star this repository and cite our paper!